 Step 3: Forward the request

-Click the Forward button several times to send the intercepted request, and any subsequent ones, until the page loads in the browser.
+Click the Forward button several times to send the intercepted request, and any subsequent ones, until the page loads in Burp's browser.

 Step 4: Switch off interception

 Due to the number of requests browsers typically send, you often won't want to intercept every single one of them.
 Click the Intercept is on button so that it now says Intercept is off.

 Go back to the browser and confirm that you can now interact with the site as normal.

 In Burp, go to the Proxy > HTTP history tab.
 Here, you can see the history of all HTTP traffic that has passed through Burp Proxy, even while interception was switched off.